 In real-world 3D environments, numerous challenging classes lack clear geometric discriminability, which makes segmentation difficult.
 For example, doors and windows that are coplanar with walls, and appliances with reflective surfaces positioned adjacent to walls, are often geometrically indistinct from background structures.
 As shown in~\cref{fig:1}(a), the baseline model fails to distinguish between the refrigerator and the wall, misclassifying them as a single planar surface.
 Since these objects are primarily distinguishable by appearance cues such as color and texture, which are easily recognizable by human vision, learning representations solely based on geometry produces geometrically biased features.

 To overcome the geometric bias of conventional methods, we propose Gaussian-to-Point (G2P), a unified learning approach that enriches point cloud representations with 3D Gaussian attributes.
-As illustrated in~\cref{fig:2}, G2P operates in two stages.
-In the Preparation Stage. (a) The Gaussian-to-Point Feature Augmentation module (\cref{subsec:G2P}) aligns Gaussians with points and augments geometric and appearance attributes, while (b) the Scale-based Boundary Extraction (\cref{subsec:bound}) derives boundary pseudo-labels from the aggregated scale distribution.
+G2P operates in two stages.
+In the preparation stage (\cref{fig:2,fig:3}), the Gaussian-to-Point Feature Augmentation module (\cref{subsec:G2P}) aligns Gaussians with points and augments Gaussian scale and opacity attributes while the Scale-based Boundary Extraction (\cref{subsec:bound}) derives boundary pseudo-labels from the aggregated scale distribution.
 With the augmented point clouds, we train an appearance encoder.
-In the Main Training Stage. (c) GS Appearance Distillation (\cref{subsec:opacity}) employs the pre-trained appearance encoder to transfer appearance features to the point cloud segmentation network.
-This design integrates complementary geometric and appearance information within a unified 3D representation while preserving the original point geometry.
+In the training stage (\cref{fig:4}), GS Appearance Distillation (\cref{subsec:opacity}) employs the pre-trained appearance encoder to transfer features learned from point color and Gaussian opacity to the point cloud segmentation network.
+This design enriches the point cloud with Gaussian-derived opacity and scale cues while preserving its original point geometry.